1. Wright Brothers Memorial

 Kill Devil Hills 252-473-2111 Map It

-The Wright Brothers Memorial is an unmistakable landmark on the Outer Banks scene, and can be easily spotted during the day or nighttime as a monolith granite structure which towers over the local landscape.
+The Wright Brothers Memorial is an unmistakable and historic landmark on the Outer Banks scene, and can be easily spotted during the day or nighttime as a monolith granite structure which towers over the local landscape.
 The 60' foot tall monument was first opened to the public in 1932, (with Orville Wright himself as a guest of honor), and has attracted millions of visitors even since to admire this testament to mankind's first flight.
 The past guests to the Wright Brothers Memorial is veritably a lofty roster which includes past presidents, movie stars, and celebrities from all walks of life.
 Open daily from 9:00 a.m. until 5:00 p.m., visitors to the site can make the deceivingly tough trek to the base of the monument, and explore the multiple museums that are located on site, including the "Century of Flight" museum which was opened to national acclaim in 2003, on the Wright Brother's 100 year anniversary of successfully making their historic and world-changing first flight.
 A must see for aviation lovers and history buffs of all varieties, this attraction is easily the loftiest, and most visited, landmark in the Kitty Hawk and Kill Devil Hills region.

 2. Kitty Hawk Woods Coastal Reserve